 3 ounces roughly grated Parmigiano-Reggiano

 Place macaroni in a large bowl and cover with hot water.
 Season generously with salt.
-Let rest, stirring twice during the first ten minutes, while you prepare the other ingredients.
+Let rest, stirring twice during the first 10 minutes, while you prepare the other ingredients.

 Using a hand blender directly in the tomato jar or a regular countertop blender, process tomatoes until mostly smooth.
 Set aside.

-Heat oil and butter in a 5 quart straight-sided sauté pan or Dutch oven over medium-high heat, swirling, until better is mostly melted.
+Heat oil and butter in a 5-quart straight-sided sauté pan or Dutch oven over medium-high heat, swirling, until butter is mostly melted.
 Add onions and peppers, reduce heat to medium and cook, stirring frequently, until softened but not browned, about 7 minutes.
 Add garlic, oregano, red pepper flakes, and half of parsley, and cook, stirring, until fragrant, about 1 minute.

 Drain noodles in a large colander set in the sink.
 Add to pot with beef.
 Add Worcestershire sauce and chicken stock and stir, folding noodles through the sauce until noodles and sauce are well-integrated.
 Cover and cook at a hard simmer until noodles are mostly cooked, about half of cook-time indicated on box.